-Tom is a current member of the Benefits & Executive Compensation Practice Group, and previously served as a member of the Firm's Executive Committee, and previously served as Chair of the Firm's Business & Financial Client Service Department, the Human Resources Client Service Department, and Benefits & Compensation Practice Group.
+Tom is a member of the Benefits & Executive Compensation Practice Group, and previously served as a member of the Firm's Executive Committee and as Chair of the Firm's Business & Financial Client Service Department, the Human Resources Client Service Department, and Benefits & Compensation Practice Group.

 Tom has substantial experience with qualified and nonqualified retirement and deferred compensation programs.
 His employee benefits experience includes, but is not limited to, guidance in the design, formation, and implementation of qualified pension and welfare benefit plans under ERISA; general consulting on benefit matters; administrative and compliance advice; issues regarding plan qualification, private letter rulings and plan terminations; design and implementation of nonqualified employee plans such as funded and unfunded deferred compensation agreements and supplemental retirement plans; communication issues; plan audits; benefit issues involved in acquisitions and mergers; ERISA compliance and litigation; tax and benefit issues regarding independent contractors; cafeteria plans, health plans, dependent care assistance programs and VEBAs; Medicare coordination; and benefit issues involving the Consolidated Omnibus Budget Reconciliation Act (COBRA), the Family and Medical Leave Act, the Americans with Disabilities Act, the Older Workers Benefit Protection Act, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and various other pieces of benefits legislation.